NYPL/dgx-patron-creator-service/README.md

 #### 5. Create a Dependent Juvenile Patron `/api/v0.3/dependents` - POST

 This endpoint is used to create dependent juvenile patron accounts.
 This creates a patron directly in the ILS with a specific p-type as well as a note in the account's data object linking the parent account with the dependent account.
-The parent account will also include a note that lists up to three of its dependent juvenile patron account barcodes. _Note: a parent patron account must pass its barcode under `barcode` or its username under `parentUsername`._
+The parent account will also include a note that lists up to three of its dependent juvenile patron account barcodes.
+If the child's name doesn't include a last name, it will be updated to have the parent's last name before sending the request to the ILS.

+_Note: a parent patron account must pass its barcode under `barcode` or its username under `parentUsername`._

 For more information about the request, success response, and error response, check the [patron dependent eligibility endpoint wiki](https://github.com/NYPL/dgx-patron-creator-service/wiki/API-V0.3#dependent-juvenile-account-creation---post-v03patronsdependents).